Overview

 Those interested in finding a mental health care provider can seek referrals from their primary care doctors.
 Insurance companies also commonly provide tools that individuals can use to search for providers within their coverage networks.
 Some local organizations, including religious institutions or community centers, may be able to provide recommendations as well.
 Also, several governmental agencies and nationwide nonprofit groups offer assistance and advice for those seeking treatment:

 Online therapy providers such as BetterHelp can also connect individuals with licensed mental health professionals.
 Internet-based therapy has a strong and growing evidence base, with many studies indicating it can have the same level of effectiveness as in-person care.
-Many people also find it more convenient due to the ability to attend sessions while at home and reach providers who aren’t located nearby.
+Many people also find it more convenient due to the ability to attend sessions while at home with providers who aren’t located nearby.

 For additional help and support with your concerns